 Kaskaskia College to set up site visits, titled

 "Sneak Preview", at various health care institutions in our region.

 Students enrolled in the program are encouraged to participate in at least

-one "Sneak Preview" activity prior to testing for their GED® Credentials.
+one "Sneak Preview" activity prior to testing for their HEC® Credentials.